 Those who report a crime will be called to give testimony of the offense, thus activating possible mechanisms of conciliation at the beginning of the trial, and avoiding unnecessary delays.

 By entering into force the legislative decree 36/2018, for the crimes that have been committed before May 9th, and whose proceedings are already underway, it is up to the public prosecutor, if still in the preliminary investigation phase, or to the judge, to inform the victim of the new possibility for them to exercise the right of complaint, with effect from the day on which it was informed.

 The case is different in that the trials are pending before the Court of Cassation, because in this case the new provisions of the law will be difficult to apply.

 In light of this reform, for any necessary clarification, the Boccadutri International Law Firm is, as always, at your disposal through our dedicated team of the Department of Criminal Law.
-For any further information, do not hesitate to contact us by clicking here.
+For any further information, do not hesitate to contact us.